quiltdata/quilt/README.md

 1. `quilt login`.
 Sign in or create an account, then paste your confirmation code into `quilt`.

+1. `quilt push YOU/YOUR_PACKAGE` adds your package to the registry.
+By default all packages are private to the owner (you).

+**Note**: all packages are private by default, visible only to the owner.

+## Manage access
-1. `quilt access add YOU/YOUR_PACKAGE FRIEND`.
+- `quilt access add YOU/YOUR_PACKAGE FRIEND`.
 Now user `FRIEND` can `quilt install YOU/YOUR_PACKAGE`.
 In the near future the quilt registry at [beta.quiltdata.com](https://quiltdata.com) will offer a graphical user interface for easy access control.

-If you wish to make a package public, type `quilt access add YOU/YOUR_PACKAGE public`.
+If you wish to make a package public, `quilt access add YOU/YOUR_PACKAGE public`.

-**Note**: all packages are private by default, visible only to the owner.

-## Manage access
-- `quilt access list USER/PACKAGE` reveals who can view a package
-- `quilt access add USER/PACKAGE FRIEND` adds `FRIEND` as a viewer
-- `quilt access remove USER/PACKAGE ENEMY` removes `ENEMY` as a viewer

 # Command summary
 * `quilt -h` for a list of commands